Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 5.1.1 =
 * Improvement: color of progress bar
+* Improvement: make notice about not protected directories dismissible, in case the Let's Encrypt certificate generation process is not completed.

 = 5.1.0 =
 * Improvement: clear keys directory only clearing files